ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicator_enrichment/indicator_enrichment.rst

     POST /v3/indicators/{indicatorId or indicatorSummary}/enrich?type={enrichmentService}

-For example, the following request will enrich the **71.6.135.131** Address Indicator with data retrieved from Shodan:
+In this first example, the request will enrich the **71.6.135.131** Address Indicator with data retrieved from Shodan:

 .. code::